+· Other services

-Other services Certain services require prior authorization from us.
+Certain services require prior authorization from us.
 You must obtain prior authorization for:

-- Certain drugs; see Section 5(f) on pages 70 and 72.
-Contact Express Scripts at 855-315-8527 for additional information and prior authorization. - Select drugs that are excluded from the Plan's prescription drug formulary (visit www.SambaPlans.com/health-benefit-plan/ for a list of these drugs).
+- Certain drugs; see Section 5(f) on pages 68 and 71.
+Contact Express Scripts at 855-315-8527 for additional information and prior authorization. - Select drugs that are excluded from the Plan's prescription drug formulary (visit www.
+SambaPlans.com/health-benefit-plan/ for a list of these drugs).
 Prior authorization for medical necessity is required for these excluded drugs.
 Contact Express Scripts at 855-315-8527.
 See Section 5(f).
 Prescription drug benefits for additional information. - Surgical treatment of morbid obesity (bariatric surgery).
-Contact Cigna/CareAllies at 800-887-9735. - · Organ/tissue transplants.
+Contact Cigna/CareAllies at 800-887-9735. - Organ/tissue transplants.
 The prior authorization process for organ/tissue transplants is more extensive than the normal authorization process.
 Before your initial evaluation as a potential candidate for a transplant procedure, you or your doctor must contact the CareAllies Cigna LIFESOURCE Transplant Unit at 800-668-9682 to initiate the pretransplant evaluation.
-See Section 5(b) on page 57. - · Intensive outpatient program treatment, partial hospitalization, and electroconvulsive therapy for mental health or substance use disorder treatment.
+See Section 5(b) on page 56. - Intensive outpatient program treatment, partial hospitalization, and electroconvulsive therapy for mental health or substance use disorder treatment.
 Contact Cigna/CareAllies at 800-887-9735. - Services for genetic testing.
 Call SAMBA at 800-638-6589 or 301-984-1440 (for TTY, use 301-984-4155). - Certain outpatient procedures, including services such as: skin removal or enhancement; treatment of varicose veins; and eye, ear, nose and throat procedures.
 Contact Cigna/CareAllies at 800-887-9735. - Unlisted outpatient procedures.
-Contact Cigna/CareAllies at 800-887-9735. - Certain musculoskeletal procedures, such as orthopedic surgeries and injections.
-Contact Cigna/ CareAllies at 800-887-9735. - Home infusion therapy.
-Contact Cigna/CareAllies at 800-887-9735. - Home nursing care.
 Contact Cigna/CareAllies at 800-887-9735. - Speech therapy.
 Contact Cigna/CareAllies at 800-887-9735. - Outpatient spinal procedures.
 Call Cigna/CareAllies at 800-887-9735. - Gender reassignment surgery to treat gender dysphoria supported by a qualified mental health professional.
 You must obtain prior authorization for the surgery even if the proposed treatment is outside of the 50 United States.